PoloYaoman/dht22_pwm_fan/README.md

 1. Make sure you have the [Pico SDK](https://github.com/raspberrypi/pico-sdk) installed and set up.
 2. Clone this repository and initialize submodules if needed.
+4. Modify WiFi SSID and password in CMakeLists.txt
 3. Create a `build` directory:
    ```bash
    mkdir build